neondatabase/website/content/docs/extensions/pg_stat_statements.md

 - Postgres 15 - `pg_stat_statements` 1.10
 - Postgres 16 - `pg_stat_statements` 1.10

+### Data persistence

+In Neon, statistics collected by the `pg_stat_statements` extension are not retained when your Neon compute instance (where Postgres runs) is suspended or restarted.
+For example, if your compute instance scales down to zero due to inactivity, any existing statistics are lost.
+New statistics will be gathered once your compute instance restarts.
+For more details about the lifecycle of a Neon compute instance, see [Compute lifecycle](/docs/conceptual-guides/compute-lifecycle/).
+For information about configuring Neon's autosuspend behavior, see [Autosuspend](/docs/introduction/auto-suspend).

 ## Enable the `pg_stat_statements` extension

 You can enable the extension by running the following `CREATE EXTENSION` statement in the Neon **SQL Editor** or from a client such as `psql` that is connected to Neon.